 Humour us, please, while we take a misty-eyed meander down memory lane.
 Don't worry... we'll spare you the photo album.

-1995 saw a new flag ship Computing store slap-bang in the middle of Tottenham Court Road.
+1995 saw a new flagship Computing store slap-bang in the middle of Tottenham Court Road.

-With new product lines, we've started trading CDs just when everyone else is giving up, fill up your iPod for less at CeX, sell us your collection if you've gone all digital, we'll find a home for them.
+With new product lines, we started trading CDs just when everyone else was giving up.
+Fill up your iPod for less at CeX, sell us your collection if you've gone all digital, we'll find a home for them.

-Just think, if we were a kid, we'd almost be old enough to start college.
-Except we're CeX, so we'd probably be skulking around the back of the bike sheds instead, playing Jet Set Willy on our hacked iPhones and rein acting Bully for real.
-But Sir, it's only a game!
-And then having the write 1000 lines in detention 'I am not Jesus nor am I a Cylon'.
+Just think, if CeX were a kid, we'd almost be old enough to start college.
+Except we're CeX, so we'd probably be skulking around the back of the bike sheds instead, playing Jet Set Willy on our hacked iPhones and re-enacting Bully for real.
+"But Sir, it's only a game!".
+And then having to write 1000 lines in detention: "I am not Jesus nor am I a Cylon".

 But honestly, folks, it's been a blast.
 We've got the greatest job in the world and we'd like to thank each and every one of our custies for making it possible for us to spend all day surrounded by the stuff we love.
 Cheers, all.
 And hold on tight - we've plenty of neat-o ideas for the future and hope you enjoy the ride.